First Steps In Starting Beekeeping

 Perhaps, it is something you planned to do “someday”.
 Well, someday is finally here and now you have decided – “I want bees.”
-Now its time to take your first steps in beekeeping and make that dream a reality.
+Now its time to take your first steps toward starting beekeeping and make that dream a reality.

 Our honey bees need all the help they can get.
 We just can not have too many good beekeepers.
 Being a beekeeper is certainly an attainable goal for most people.
 However, it does require some attention to detail.